Smofcon 35 is in Boston’s Back Bay, December 1-3, 2017

 If you’re flying into Boston and use a mobie or have mobility issues, here’s Logan Airport Accessibility information.

-We recommend you take a cab to the hotel (cost approximately $40) or Logan Express Back Bay (cost $7.50; all busses may be accessible for mobies and wheelchairs and we’re working to confirm).
+We recommend you take a cab to the hotel (cost approximately $40) or Logan Express Back Bay (cost $7.50; all busses from Logan to the Back Bay are accessible for mobies & wheelchairs).
 Logan Express Back Bay leaves you off on the Boylston St. side of the Hynes Convention Center about 2 blocks from the Back Bay Hilton.
 See our Travel page for detailed information.

 If you need to rent a scooter or a wheelchair, contact ScootAround.